Maureen Da Silva

 Workshops for youth and adults in drawing, bookbinding, printmaking amongst other art projects

-Artist for VIBE Arts, leading mural projects (elementary) and engaging in Arts for Social Justice program (secondary school)
+Current Established Artist for VIBE Arts, leading mural projects and art programs (elementary), engaging in Arts for Social Justice program (secondary school) and online workshops for youth and young adults and other workshops

-Instructor for Blank Canvases including in-school workshops and the Toronto Biennial of Art (2019) elementary school workshops
+Former instructor for Blank Canvases including in-school workshops and the Toronto Biennial of Art (2019) elementary school workshops; currently part of coordinator roster for Art Booth activations

 Art Educator, Child and Youth (2016—2020)